Endear

 2. Analyze Your Marketing Channels

-According to the Forbes article linked earlier, it was a very omnichannel retail shopping weekend.
-Customers were shopping online, in-store, ordering online and picking up in-store, and ordering in-store to have items delivered.
+In 2024, modern retailing is taking center focus and a large part of that is intelligently managing all your channels and becoming a truly omnichannel brand.
+This Black Friday, customers were again shopping online, in-store, ordering online and picking up in-store, and ordering in-store to have items delivered; not to mention discovering products on social media and taking a mobile-first approach to buying.
 Retail brands that can effectively leverage marketing across all their channels tend to do well when customers have such a variety of options.

 This is why your team should take this time to analyze your marketing channels to see which campaigns were attributed to the best sales, and especially the integration of offline and online data.
 If, for example, a customer viewed one of your Instagram stories that resulted in them purchasing a product in-store, that’s the type of omnichannel retail marketing attribution you’ll want to capture.